uwplse/pumpkin-pi/README.md

 ##### Caching

-DEVOID by default caches all lifted terms it encounters as it goes in order to save time.
+CARROT by default caches all lifted terms it encounters as it goes in order to save time.
 You can disable this if you'd like by running this command:

 ```
-Unset DEVOID smart cache.
+Unset CARROT smart cache.
 ```

 #### Additional Functionality